LiveBench

 should be either a path to a local model weight folder or a HuggingFace repo ID. <model-id>

-will be the name of the model on the leaderboard and the identifier used for other scripts.
+will be the name of the model on the leaderboard.

-Other arguments are optional, but you may want to set --num-gpus-per-model
+Other arguments for local evaluation are optional, but you may want to set --num-gpus-per-model

 and --num-gpus-total